Facebook and TikTok are approving ads with 'blatant' misinformation about voting in midterms, researchers say - Local News 8

 In an experiment, the researchers submitted 20 ads with inaccurate claims to Facebook, TikTok and YouTube.
 The ads were targeted to battleground states such as Arizona and Georgia.
 While YouTube was able to detect and reject every test submission and suspend the channel used to post them, the other two platforms fared noticeably worse, according to the report.

 TikTok approved 90% of ads that contained blatantly false or misleading information, the researchers found.
-Facebook, meanwhile, approved a “significant number,” according to the report.
+Facebook, meanwhile, approved a “significant number,” according to the report, though noticeably less than TikTok.

 The ads, submitted in both English and Spanish, included information falsely stating that voting days would be extended and that social media accounts could double as a means of voter verification.
 The ads also contained claims designed to discourage voter turnout, such as claims that the election results could be hacked or the outcome was pre-decided.